Page Publication Charge Policy

 - Consider publishing the article in a journal without page charges and send the content to a subject article repository or data archive.
 Many journals will allow posting of article preprints and manuscripts.
 SHERPA/RoMEO gives information on copyright transfer agreements for many journals.

 Questions?
-Contact the Libraries' Scholarly Communications Officer Elizabeth Brown at (607) 777-4882 or or ebrown@binghamton.
+Contact the Libraries' Director of Assessment and Scholarly Communications Elizabeth Brown at (607) 777-4882 or or ebrown@binghamton.

 Why are there page charges?
 Scholarly publishing is undergoing rapid change.
 Previous subscription-based journal models are being replaced with Open Access and other similarly named policies.
 These models may require authors to pay a fee to make the article available to all researchers, not just those with a library subscription.